daranzolin/daranzolin.github.io/_posts/2018-10-14-twitter-life.markdown

 tags: R
 ---

 You can learn a lot about someone on Twitter.
-Not only through tweets, but also through who one follows.
+Not only through tweets, but also through whom one follows.

 For example, I joined Twitter in August 2009.
 I'm not sure why--few of my friends were on the platform, it hadn't been fully embraced by sports media, and there were no good memes.
 Maybe out of morbid curiosity.
 At the time,